Skip to main content

 Assessing risk

 Security teams should identify potential physical threats, especially those that may arise from activists, disgruntled employees and those with ideologies directly opposed to those represented by the VIP.
 (The CEO of a family planning clinic may face threats from extremist religious groups; the president of a gun rights organization may face threats from extreme members of the gun-control movement.)
-Security teams must examine these threats within the context of an executive’s routine — including his home life, daily travel routes, and work and social habits — to spot and mitigate potential vulnerabilities.
+Security teams must examine these threats within the context of an executive’s routine — including his home life, daily travel routes, work habits, and social habits — to spot and mitigate potential vulnerabilities.

 Securing residences, transportation, and workplaces